lsminter/dnd-notes/bevron/session-19.md

 A - you mentioned this place being dangerous.

-bg - There is danger all around in these caverns, its an old mine afterall.
-What is your movtive of being here.
+bg - There is danger all around in these caverns, its an old mine after all.
+What is your motive of being here.

 Arix there's spiderwebs in the room.